8ta4/see/DONTREADME.md

 If you're on a page for the first time, that 10-second wait is fine. `see` can't tell the difference between a harmless animation and a loading spinner, so it just waits.

 If you're hitting the same page over and over and that delay is bugging you, that's your cue to fix it.
-Use an extension like uBlock Origin to hide the damn animation.
+Use an extension like uBlock Origin to hide the animation.

 > Does `see` check network requests to see if the page is done loading?